-There are unavoidable geometrical influences on the VIL radar product, which should be taken into account when interpreting VIL values: In the vicinity of a radar station (< ca. 20 km) precipitation in larger heights is not captured by the radar scan, so that possibly too low VIL values are observed in the corresponding radar site related VIL product.
-On the other hand, in large distance to the radar site (> ca.100 km) the spatial resolution of the radar scan is limited and precipitation close to ground may not be captured (overshooting precipitation).
-Thus, possibly too low and imprecise VIL values can be expected.
-Both draw backs are mitigated by the use of VIL and VIL Track composites, but are still noticeable e.g. at border regions.
+There are unavoidable geometrical influences, which should be taken into account when interpreting VIL values: In the vicinity of a certain radar site (< ca. 20 km) precipitation in larger heights is not captured by this site (so called cone-of-silence).
+The nearest radar sites are providing coverage filling the cone-of-silence.
+However, deterioration in vertical resolution may still occur, so that possibly too low VIL values are observed.
+On the other hand, for a location within the VIL composite, where the nearest radar site is situated at large distance (> ca.100 km) the spatial resolution of the radar scan is limited and precipitation close to ground may not be captured (overshooting precipitation).
+Furthermore, if vertical gradients of reflectivity are present the VIL algorithm produces positively biased values (overestimation) especially at large radar ranges.
+All these effects are mainly noticeable at the composite's border regions and within the composite in case of single radar site's data outages.